blue-cut/blue-cut.github.io/_posts/2020-08-02-introduction-to-quadtrees-for-games.markdown

 ```

 When inserting, both cases are pretty self-explanatory :
-* If we are not in a leaf node, we call insert_ on every child intersecting with the entity we want to insert
+* If we are not in a leaf node, we call insert_ on every child intersecting with the entity we want to insert.
+The fact that we only recursively launch the function on intersecting children means we optimize computations by ignoring irrelevant regions of space.
 * If we are in a terminal node, we already know that the given entity should be inserted : we simply add it to the node's set of entities.
 However, there is a catch : if the number of entities is too big in this node (see our `max_entities_nb` field !), we must split our tree in four !
 This involves creating four new children, and assigning them to our `children` field.

 ```python